<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=717202372148975&amp;ev=PageView&amp;noscript=1">

 How a Global MBA supports mid-career transitions

-Why AI can’t replace human mentorship in education: Nitish Jain in Higher Education Plus
+Why Artificial Intelligence can’t replace human mentorship in education

 SP Jain Global's approach to building career ready data scientists